A Complete Breakdown of RV Living Expenses

 RV Supplies

-You will need to buy new water filters and blank tank sanitizer every 2 to 3 months, so budget about $20 a month for these expenses.
+You will need to buy new water filters and black tank treatment every 2 to 3 months, so budget about $20 a month for these expenses.
 See our list of absolutely essential RV camping supplies for more details.

 Storage Units